Abi18s/AWS_CarePlus_ETL_Pipeline/README.md

-#
-# Careplus AWS End-to-End ETL & Analytics Pipeline — Support Tickets & Logs
+# AWS End-to-End ETL & Analytics Pipeline — Support Tickets & Logs

 An end-to-end, event-driven data engineering and analytics pipeline on AWS that ingests support ticket data from MySQL and raw support logs from a local system, transforms them using AWS Lambda and AWS Glue, stores the processed output as Parquet in S3, performs ad-hoc analysis with Amazon Athena, loads curated data into Amazon Redshift for warehousing, and visualizes insights through a Power BI dashboard.